1shubhangi1/spotify-clone/README.md

 # spotify-clone
-## Here is the gkance of my project
+## Here is the glance of my project

 <br>
 <p align="center">